William Daro Bean

 - Born May 11, 1964 in Santa Ana, CA USA

 After his major league career ended, Billy Bean became one of only two (Glenn Burke is the other) former major leaguers to acknowledge his homosexuality.
-Bean would later write a book, Going the Other Way, about his experiences.
+Bean would later write a book, Going the Other Way, about his experiences and became a prominent spokesman in favor of inclusion.

 Bean was signed as a 4th round pick in the 1986 amateur draft by the Detroit Tigers and scout Rick Arnold.
 He broke into the major leagues in 1987, playing 26 games with the pennant-winning Tigers as an outfielder.
 He played in the majors during parts of the 1987-1989 seasons, and then not again until 1993.